Copying from (and to) dom0

 - Copy it as a file (see above)

 - In Qubes 3.2 you can copy text to the dom0 clipboard (Ctrl-C as normal), then click “Copy Dom0 clipboard” in the Qubes menu: which is equivelant to Ctrl-Shift-C from a normal AppVM.
-Then you can use Ctrl-Shift-V and Ctrl-V to paste the copied text into an AppVM as normal.
+Then you can use Ctrl-Shift-V and Ctrl-V or Shift-Insert to paste the copied text into an AppVM as normal.

 - In other versions, write the data you wish to copy into